Maria's death toll climbed long after rain stopped

 Associated Press writers Danica Coto and Colleen Long and data journalist Larry Fenn contributed to this report.

-Omaya Sosa, co-founder of Puerto Rico’s Center for Investigative Journalism, on Twitter: https://twitter.com/omayasosa .
+Follow correspondent Omaya Sosa, co-founder of Puerto Rico’s Center for Investigative Journalism, at https://twitter.com/omayasosa

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.